ProjectMile/Mile.Cpp/Mile.Project.VisualStudio/README.md

-﻿# Mile.Project.Cpp.VisualStudio
+﻿# Mile.Project.VisualStudio

-Mile.Project.Cpp.VisualStudio is a configuration template for defining Visual Studio (MSBuild) C++ projects.
+Mile.Project.VisualStudio is a configuration template for defining Visual Studio (MSBuild) C++ projects.
 It can help us to simplify the definition of Visual Studio (MSBuild) C++ projects.

-Mile.Project.Cpp.VisualStudio is also one of the Mile.Cpp family project.
+Mile.Project.VisualStudio is also one of the Mile.Cpp family project.

 ## Files